 Full-lane transverse bars are a series of parallel pavement markings which extend across the majority of the travelled lane width.
 The series of markings may be placed closer together with distance to create the illusion that a vehicle's speed is increasing to alert the driver of the need to reduce speed.

-- Road Class Local Streets, Collector Roads, Urban and Rural Arterials
+- Road Class All classes

-- Roadway Cross-Section Urban and rural
+- Roadway Cross-Section All crosssections

 - Speed Limit All speed limits

-- ► Average Daily Traffic All volumes
+- Average Daily Traffic All volumes